Robert Myddelton Biddulph (1805–1872): Personal life

 At his death, his eldest son, Richard, succeeded to Chirk Castle, his wife inherited his London house at 35 Grosvenor Place, and his brother Thomas received a life interest in the estate at Burghill.

 An 1869 portrait by Henry Richard Graves was presented to Biddulph's widow in 1873.
 It was acquired by the National Trust in 2004 and is in the Myddelton collection at Chirk.

-Descendants

-His grandchildren included Agnes Mary Myddelton Biddulph (d.
-1920), Catherine Myddelton Biddulph (d.
-1889), Colonel Robert Edward Myddelton (1866-1949), and Algernon Hugh Myddelton Biddulph (1872-1906).
-Agnes married Hedworth Trelawny Barclay, son of Alexander Charles Barclay, and was the mother of Vera Agnes Barclay who married Captain Honourable Thomas James Amherst Cecil (1887–1955), son of Lord William Cecil, the younger son of William Cecil, 3rd Marquess of Exeter.